Skip to main content

 Support with people with dissabilities

 Only emergency care is provided to disabled refugees before receiving temporary protection.
 Once a disabled person has received temporary protection and a temporary residence permit, they can apply to determine the severity of the disability, the related social benefits and services for the disabled person.
-To determine the severity of a disability, a refugee must apply to either the Social Insurance Board or a person of working age, preferably to the Unemployment Insurance Fund.
+To determine the severity of a disability, a war refugee must apply to either the Social Insurance Board or a person of working age, preferably to the Unemployment Insurance Fund.

 Family support